bbauska/JS-svg/README.md

 let nthItem = arrayName[n + 1];
 </pre>

-This lends itself particularly well to loops.
-Iterating over items in an array with a for loop is a very common practice, and it's something we'll lean on heavily throughout our generative art journey.
+<p>This lends itself particularly well to loops.
+Iterating over items in an
+array with a for loop is a very common practice, and it's something we'll lean on heavily throughout our generative art journey.</p>

-Let's continue with our web-safe colors example and iterate over an array containing these 216 hexadecimal values.
+<p>Let's continue with our web-safe colors example and iterate over an
+array containing these 216 hexadecimal values.</p>

-You don't need to worry about how we get these items into the array for now; all we're interested in is how we'd loop through them and take some action for each item in the array.
+<p>You don't need to worry about how we get these items into the array for
+now; all we're interested in is how we'd loop through them and take some action for each item in the array.
 The action in this case will be to set the color (i.e., fill ) of a newly created circle on each iteration.
-And to make sure we do this 216 times, we use the length property of the array to control how many times we run our loop.
+And to make sure we do this 216 times, we use the length property of the array to control how many times we run our loop.</p>

 <pre>
 for (let i = 0;